-Corals typically live in warm, shallow ocean waters and come in many different shapes, sizes, colours and textures!
+orals typically live in warm, shallow ocean waters and come in many different shapes, sizes, colors and textures!
 The way a particular coral looks depends on where it lives.
 For example, corals that live in more turbulent regions are more stocky and sturdy, while corals that live in calm waters appear to be more thin and fragile.
 Although corals might resemble plants, they are actually animals that are related to jellyfish!
 Corals are made of polyps which are different from the bodies of most other animals.
 Some corals are just one single polyp and others are made of multiple identical polyps that form a colony.
-Polyps have soft tube like bodies that measure anywhere from smaller than 1 cm to 30 cm long with a mouth in the middle that is surrounded by stinging tentacles.
+Polyps have soft tube like bodies that measure anywhere from smaller than 0.5 inches to 11 inches (1 - 30 cm) long with a mouth in the middle that is surrounded by stinging tentacles.
 To protect themselves, some corals build a hard skeleton around the polyps using minerals found in the water.
 A large grouping of these corals is called a coral reef.